 Machine quilting is growing in popularity every year.
 Not terribly long ago, it was unusual to see award-winning quilts that were not hand quilted, but today's machine quilters have changed that mindset by developing techniques that can either make a quilt appear hand quilted (if that's the intent) or showcase it with an incredible variety of machine sewn stitches.
 While some sewing machines are designed to make machine quilting a simple task, nearly any sewing machine can be used to machine quilt a quilt.

-Think of this handy index as a landing page, and stop back often to find new tutorials that help you learn how to machine quilt, many written by Contributing Writer Rosaland Hannibal.
-So if you want to learn more about machine quilting, be sure to Bookmark (or Favorite) this page, because Rosalind is working on several photo-rich tutorials to help you learn the ins and outs of the technique.
+Think of this handy index as a starting page for machine quilting instructions, and stop back often to find new tutorials that help you learn how to machine quilt, many written by Contributing Writer Rosaland Hannibal.

-You won't learn how to machine quilt by reading this article, but you will learn a bit about some of the choices you have when you decide to delve into the technique.
+You won't learn how to machine quilt by reading this article, but you will learn a bit about some of the options you'll find when you decide to delve into the technique.
 Learning how methods differ will help you choose the best method for a project -- free motion techniques or straight line quilting.

 Quilters have access to an endless variety of supplies to help them complete any technique, and tools and supplies for machine quilting are no exception.
 Once you've mastered machine quilting, you will likely develop your own favorite brands, and many of us create our own "tools" from household items -- quilters are definitely inventors.
 For now, this list of important supplies will help ensure you have what you need to get the job done.